govindlakhotia/Retail-Analysis-Dashboard/README.md

 ## Data Source

 The data has been sourced from [Kaggle](https://www.kaggle.com/datasets/sahilprajapati143/retail-analysis-large-dataset).
-The dataset was cleaned, processed, and analyzed using Kibana for visualization.

 ## Project Objectives